DjangoGirls/tutorial/authentication_authorization/README.md

 Thats it!
 If you followed all of the above until this point (and did the homework), you now have a blog where you

- - need username and password to log in,
+ - need a username and password to log in,
  - need to be logged in to add/edit/publish(/delete) posts
  - and can log out again